faranbutt/GraphFMD5/README.md

-#  GraphFMD: Graph based Financial Misconduct Detection 💸⃤⛃ᯓ ✈︎
+# 🪙 GraphFMD: Graph based Financial Misconduct Detection

 **GraphFMD** is a benchmark competition for detecting illicit transactions on the Bitcoin network.
 Using GNN and the **Elliptic Dataset**, participants must identify fraudulent activity within a complex transaction graph.